spacetelescope/jdaviz/docs/imviz/plugins.rst

 the viewer they were created (regardless of changes to the underlying data or linking) and are only visible when the plugin is opened.

+In Imviz, the table also exposed columns labeled "pixel:unreliable", "world:unreliable", and "value:unreliable".
+These will be logged as ``True`` in cases where the information is outside the bounds of the reference image's WCS (noted in the mouseover display by the information showing as grayed).

 To export the table into the notebook via the API, call :meth:`~jdaviz.core.template_mixin.TableMixin.export_table` (see :ref:`plugin-apis`).